vpsfreecz/vpsadminos/README.md

 # vpsAdminOS

-vpsAdminOS is a small OS serving as a hypervisor for unprivileged Linux system containers.
+vpsAdminOS is a small OS serving as a host for unprivileged Linux system containers.
 It is based on [not-os](https://github.com/cleverca22/not-os/) and [NixOS](https://nixos.org).
 It is designed to run full distributions inside unprivileged containers which look and feel as much as a virtual machine